 Your Father created you the way you are and loves and relates to you in your individuality.
 In the Bible, every person was unique in the way they journeyed and related with God (for example, look at Jesus and His disciples).

 Give yourself permission to explore an intimate relationship with the Holy Spirit in the way that suits you and never be intimidated by another person’s relationship with God.

 3. Pay Attention to, and Cultivate an Awareness of the Holy Spirit

 The Holy Spirit will communicate with you ‘on the go’.
-He desires to be a part of your life in the busy times, as well as in the quiet spaces and in the night hours.
+He desires to be a part of your life in busy times, as well as in quiet spaces and in the night hours.

 No moment of our day should be ‘off-limits’ to the Holy Spirit.
 We can anticipate the communication of the Holy Spirit and tune in.

 Operating in a spiritual gift is also a powerful opportunity to seek and lean in closer to an intimate relationship with the Holy Spirit.

 There are many ways that the Holy Spirit communicates, and He longs to share what is on the Father’s heart for you.
 Primarily, this will be through the Bible.
 You will also discover that there are one or more ways that you mostly hear from the Holy Spirit.

 I love the expression Bill Johnson often uses: ‘turning our affection towards God.’
 All it takes is a moment to respond.
 This helps us develop an intimate love relationship with His Spirit, and be aware that His Presence with us.

 4. Relate to the Holy Spirit in a Natural Way